 A Everyone has an average level of happiness, it seems.
 It’s different for different people, and we tend to return to it after good or bad experiences.
 We also tend to adapt quite well to whatever happens in our lives, and understanding this might be helpful when thinking about what makes us happy.

 B Dr Alex Lickerman calls this average level our happiness set-point and says that it’s mostly fixed by genes and early life experiences.
-He explains that things that make us happy usually only make us happier for a while, and sad things tend to make us sad only for a while, and then our happiness usually comes back to our set-point.
-Some extreme events, such as the death of a child, might reduce your happiness for a longer time, Lickerman says, but other than those, most people return to their average level of happiness after good or bad experiences.
+He explains that most things that make us happy usually only make us happier for a while, and most sad things tend to make us sad only for a while, and then our happiness usually comes back to our set-point.
+Psychologist Jonathan Haidt adds that the actual happiness we experience in life is like a range around our individual set-points, and whether you are higher or lower within your range will depend on other factors, such as your life situation and activities you do.

-C Psychologist Dan Gilbert compares happiness to a holiday destination that you can visit but have to come back from.
+C An interesting way of thinking about where we are within our range and how we come back to our set-points comes from psychologist Dan Gilbert.
+Gilbert has spent years studying happiness, and he compares it to a holiday destination that you can visit but have to come back from.
 There are things you can do to visit more often and to stay there longer, he says, but you can’t stay there forever.
-Gilbert has spent years studying happiness, and, on Laurie Santos’ Happiness Lab podcast, he explains that you need to come back to your normal level of happiness so that your emotional system can guide you to the next good thing you should be doing.
+On Laurie Santos’ Happiness Lab podcast, he explains that you need to come back to your normal level of happiness so that your emotional system can guide you to the next good thing that you should be doing.

 D If the idea of returning to average happiness seems surprising, it might be because most of us are not very good at predicting how good or bad things will make us feel, Gilbert explains.
 Santos says that she sees this when teaching her students: they expect to be very happy if they get good grades and very upset if they get bad grades, but their predictions tend to be wrong.
 She adds that people who experience relationship breakups often feel better more quickly than they imagined they would, and people who don’t get the jobs they wanted often aren’t as disappointed as they expected to be.